It is of little surprise that demand for property on the Cornish coast remains so high.

 Fowey is also within an Area of Outstanding Natural Beauty, surrounded by beautiful Cornish coast and countryside on the western side of the Fowey estuary, at the mouth of the River Fowey.

-Properties in and around Fowey often boast spectacular views and surrounds.
+Properties in and around Fowey often boast spectacular views and surroundings.

 On the eastern side of the Fal Estuary is the south facing, harbour village of St Mawes which is also within an Area of Outstanding Natural Beauty along with many of the other places with included in this article.